ditte816j/notes/README.md

 # 2023-12-01
 - Today's programming wisdom is to write code that is simple, readable, and maintainable.
 It's important to remember that code is read far more often than it is written, so prioritize clarity and conciseness over cleverness or optimization.
 Use descriptive variable names, avoid unnecessary complexity, and document your code thoroughly.
 Additionally, always test your code thoroughly and handle errors gracefully to ensure that your program is reliable and robust.
 Finally, keep learning and stay up-to-date with best practices and new technologies in your field.

+# 2023-12-02
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, make a list of all the tasks you need to complete, then prioritize them based on their importance and urgency.
+Next, allocate time for each task, taking into account the complexity and your own availability.
+Finally, use task management tools and versions control systems to keep your code organized and easy to maintain.
+Remember to take breaks and avoid multi-tasking, which can lead to decreased efficiency and quality of work